CollinOS/crypto-dashboard/README.md

 - is return statements after functions not displaying anywhere a big deal?
 - add login with GitHub (low)

+- way in the future could be cool to boot up my old server and run sql off of it and just have all of my side projects use it.

 For the slow loading of favorites? (might not need) https://www.youtube.com/watch?v=MeRk-5U9XVc&list=PL4cUxeGkcC9hUb6sHthUEwG7r9VDPBMKO&index=9&ab_channel=TheNetNinja